wp-plugins/easy-query/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Query is the fastest and simplest way to build WordPress queries without ever touching a single line of code.
+Easy Query is the fastest and simplest way to build WordPress queries without touching a single line of code.

 == Description ==